PaulaLi16/GCP-based-Multi-Label-Movie-Plot-Classifier/README.md

 notebooks: The Jupyter Notebook movie_plot_multi_label_classifier.ipynb in this directory serves as the primary code file for the project.
 You'll also find the notebook available HTML formats (movie_plot_multi_label_classifier.html).

-README.md: The project's README file provides an overview of the project and other relevant information.
+README.md: The project's README file provides an overview of the project and its structured layout.

 ## Project Structure
 ### 1) Data Exploration